ismailceylan/type.js/readme.md

 Human.behave( CanBreath ); // true
 Human instanceof CanBreath; // true
 ```
-We know that types can use traits and we can test it with `behave` method or we can use `instanceof` expression.
+We know that types can use traits and we can test it with `behave` method or we can just use `instanceof` expression.
 Please pay attention that there are no type used `CanBreath` trait directly in the inheritance chain.
 Instead the `Creature` type used the `CanBreathUnderwater` trait which it uses the `CanBreath` trait.
 All of these are means that the `Human` type uses `CanBreath` trait indirectly but testing the relation will give us a *true*, as it's supposed to be.

 ##### 2. relations between types and interfaces
 ```js